YouXam/vue-sfc-component/README.md

 ### Advanced Usage

 `defineSFC` is the main function of `vue-sfc-component`.
-It takes a file path and returns a Promise that resolves to a Vue component.
-The function also accepts an optional configuration object that allows you to customize the component loading process.
+It takes a `*.vue` file name and then returns a Vue component.
+This function also accepts an optional configuration object, allowing you to customize the component loading process.

 ```ts
 type MaybePromise<T> = T | Promise<T>;